agu3rra/agu3rra/README.md

 [Certified Security Expert](certifications/SAPSecurityExpertCurriculum2022.pdf) as part of SAP's one year curriculum on secure software development (JUN/2022).
 ..
 Develops processes and tools for automation of security and licensing compliance.
-Provides security related guidance and pull requests to development teams of SAP Data Intelligence.
+Provides security related guidance and pull requests (related to security and CICD setup) to development teams of SAP Data Intelligence.
 ..
+**Develops CICD friendly CLI tools** (in *Rust* and *Python*) to complement functionality of internal and vendor tools used in secure software development.
+These are placed at SAP's inner sourcing program to stimulate collaboration across different product areas.
+..
+Owns **change management process** of the SAP Datasphere product (especifically the Data Intelligence portion).
+This involves centrally documenting the process from code change to product deployment and sharing it with development and management teams with the goal to help them get a **holistic view of the development/deployment cycle**.
+In addition, also responds to audit inquiries (internal and external).
+..
+Develops project **Nimbus**, a **Python CLI** tool meant to be used both locally and on CICD pipelines to further extend functionality of project Hermes and provide robustness and tolerance factor to releasing pipelines while recognizing **compliance scans** related to different subject areas can be **produced asynchronously**.
+The main goal is to provide development teams with a safe and secure development environment in a way that doesn't impact productivity and also recognizes the needs for **rule customization** on different teams and code bases.
+..
+**Provides training** to SAP's 1 year security curriculum (Seculum) in the area of **security tools for open-source, SAST and manual testing** (e.g.: Whitesource, Blackduck, Fortify, Checkmarx, Portswigger BURP, OWASP ZAP, etc).
+..
-Develops project Hermes, a Python CLI tool to facilitate CICD build breaks related to security and intellectual property scans along side audit trail generation in a fully automated manner.
+Develops **project Hermes**, a **Python CLI tool** to facilitate CICD **build breaks related to security and intellectual property scans** along side audit trail generation in a fully automated manner.
 This is achieved via integration with multiple vendor and proprietary platforms via REST API calls.

 ### [ExxonMobil](https://exxonmobil.com) (2 yrs 8 mos)